UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/7_challenge_multi_drone.md

 ## Challenge Event at HereEast 26th March

-In your groups, you will be given the opportunity to run a viable solution on real crazyflies on the 26th March at UCL HereEast - this is an optional non-assessed task, but I encourage as many groups as possible to join the event.
-We will be maintaining a leader board and points will be awarded based on success rate, reconfigurablity and time taken.
-See Challenge Event at HereEast.
+In your groups, you will be given the opportunity to run a viable solution on real crazyflies on the 26th March and / or 2nd April at UCL HereEast - this is an optional non-assessed task, but I encourage as many groups as possible to join the event.
+We will be maintaining a leaderboard and points will be awarded based on success rate, reconfigurablity and time taken.
+A sign up sheet will be provided.

-As an incentive to run your solution on hardware at UCL HereEast, groups have the chance to complete Stage 2 and or 3 depending on time.
+As an incentive to run your solution on hardware at UCL HereEast, groups have the chance to complete Stage 2 and or 3 depending on logistics and the number of crashes.
 A small, low value prize will be provided to the winning solution.
-A sign up sheet will be provided.
 The event will be recorded.
 Regardless of whether you are competing or not, I encourage students to attend the session to support your fellow colleagues.

-## Challenge Environemnt
+## Challenge Environment

 Just as with the previous courseworks and gazebo aruco challenges, this will also be within aerostack2 and ros2.
 At this point you should feel more familiar with the systems and how they all work.
 To enable this challenge, we have created a new repository specifically for this challenge.